cobaltgit/CobaltAPI/README.md

 `GET /randint?floor={ceil}&ceil={ceil}&count={count}`
 Get \<count\> random integers between \<floor\> and \<ceil\>
 `count`: integer - optional parameter - the number of integers to retrieve - can be anywhere between 1 and 1000 (default: 1)
-`floor`: integer - optional parameter - the minimum integer in the range - must be at least `-sys.maxsize` (default: 0)
+`floor`: integer - optional parameter - the minimum integer in the range - must be at least `-sys.maxsize`* (default: 0)
 `ceil`: integer - optional parameter - the maximum integer in the range - can be anywhere between `-sys.maxsize + 1` and `sys.maxsize`, must be greater than `floor` (default: 25)
+\* `sys.maxsize` is 9223372036854775807 on a 64-bit system - the maximum value of a 64-bit signed integer, or on a 32-bit system, 2147483647

 ## Install your own instance